 With any demographic (in a group or even a one-on-one setting), there is a risk of participants getting off-topic or for side-conversations to distract from the main discussion.
 We have observed that this is especially true among older boomers.

 With this in mind, when moderating a group or interview with Baby Boomers, we start the conversation with a disclaimer, such as, “I have a long list of questions we are hoping to cover.
 Since we only have one hour to spend together, I apologize in advance if I play ‘traffic cop’ – meaning, I may cut you off or move quickly from one question to another.”
-This helps set the stage in case you do have a participant who tend to stray off topic.
+This helps set the stage in case you do have a participant who tends to stray off topic.

 Consider Group Size and Composition